ataavohra-tatvasoft/library-management-system/README.md

 ## Description

-This project is a library management system designed to facilitate efficient administration and user interactions with library resources.
-It includes separate modules for administrators and users, each with specific functionalities and access levels.
-Users can manage their book interactions through a user API, while administrators have broader control over library operations and user management.
+This project is a library management system designed to facilitate efficient administration, and user interactions with library resources.
+It includes separate modules for administrators, librarians and users, each with specific functionalities and access levels.
+Users can manage their book interactions through a user API, while administrators have broader control over library operations, librarian and user management whereas librarians can efficienly manage resources in their respective library branches.

 ## Badges